The Bankrate promise

 How do I receive my Pell Grant?

 Generally speaking, your school will handle your Pell Grant funds, but you might also be paid directly.
-In some cases, schools will combine these methods — most likely, the school will apply the funds to your tuition and fees and send you any money that is left.
+In some cases, schools will combine these two methods — most likely, the financial aid office will apply the grant funds to your tuition and fees and send you the remaining funds, if there are any.

 Frequently asked questions about Pell Grants